Today I will finally arrive in St Jean Pied de Port… But first…

 Holger and I wandered through Saint Jean Pied de Port looking for food and drink.
 What a lovely place.
 More exploring tomorrow of course.

-Of course, this is from where Tom Avery starts his Camino in the movie “The Way”.
+Of course, this is where Tom Avery starts his Camino in the movie “The Way”.
 And of course, this is not how you would walk the Camino at all.
-You would walk to the right from where I am standing taking this photo.
+You would walk to the right from where I am standing to take this photo.

 Holger and I had the first Menu del Peregrino for dinner: